 M&G has developed a proactive approach to engagement across a wide variety of asset classes, with engagement within fixed income typically led by the credit analyst teams with the support of the Stewardship and Sustainability team.
 The degree to which engagement is conducted in relation to the secured finance holdings will depend on each individual circumstance.

-Across the private debt business at M&G they are in the process of rolling out ESG scorecards to align with their public corporate exposures and to provide portfolio managers with mapping of ESG issues across their portfolios.
+Across the private debt business at M&G, they have developed ESG scorecards to align with their public corporate exposures and to provide portfolio managers with mapping of ESG issues across their portfolios.